Maximum 0-1 Timed Matching on Temporal Graphs: Problem Definition

-\begin{definition} \textbf{Bipartite Temporal Graph:} A temporal graph $\mathcal{G(V, E)}$ is bipartite if the underlying graph of $\mathcal{G}$ is a bipartite graph. \end{definition}
+\begin{definition} \textbf{Bipartite Temporal Graph:} A temporal graph $\mathcal{G}$ is bipartite if the underlying graph of $\mathcal{G}$ is a bipartite graph. \end{definition}

-\begin{definition} \textbf{Bounded Degree Temporal Graph:} A temporal graph $\mathcal{G(V, E)}$ is bounded degree temporal graph where degree of each node is bounded by some positive integer $k$, if the underlying graph of $\mathcal{G}$ is a bounded degree graph where degree of each node is bounded by $k$. \end{definition}
+\begin{definition} \textbf{Bounded Degree Temporal Graph:} A temporal graph $\mathcal{G}$ is a bounded degree temporal graph where degree of each vertex is bounded by some positive integer $k$, if the underlying graph of $\mathcal{G}$ is a bounded degree graph where degree of each vertex is bounded by $k$. \end{definition}

-\begin{definition} \textbf{Bounded Degree Bipartite Temporal Graph:} A temporal graph $\mathcal{G(V, E)}$ is a bounded degree bipartite temporal graph if it is both a bipartite temporal graph and a bounded degree temporal graph. \end{definition}
+\begin{definition} \textbf{Bounded Degree Bipartite Temporal Graph:} A temporal graph $\mathcal{G}$ is a bounded degree bipartite temporal graph if it is both a bipartite temporal graph and a bounded degree temporal graph. \end{definition}